I'm a provider

-DESCRIPTIONHereditary hemochromatosis, a common genetic disorder of iron metabolism, can lead to inappropriate iron absorption, toxic accumulation and organ damage.
+Hereditary hemochromatosis, a common genetic disorder of iron metabolism, can lead to inappropriate iron absorption, toxic accumulation of iron, and organ damage.
 Genetic testing is available to assess mutations in the HFE gene, which are responsible for the majority of clinically significant cases of hereditary hemochromatosis.

 Iron overload syndromes may be hereditary, secondary to some other disease (e.g. iron-loading anemias, parenteral iron overload, chronic liver disease or dysmetabolic iron overload syndrome), or due to other miscellaneous conditions (e.g., neonatal iron overload, aceruloplasminemia, congenital atransferrinemia).

 Iron overload, if left untreated, can lead to secondary tissue damage in a wide range of organs resulting in chronic liver disease (hepatic fibrosis, cirrhosis, hepatocellular carcinoma), endocrine dysfunction (diabetes, hypogonadism), arthralgia or arthritis (typically involving the second and third metacarpo-phalangeal joints), and cardiomyopathy (either with symptomatic cardiac failure or arrhythmias).